-The practice's opening hours were between 9.30 am and 18.00 pm Monday to Friday.
-However were were told that the surgery would also open at other times if required.
+The practice's opening hours were Monday and Thursday 9.00am to 5.00pm, Tuesday and Friday 8.30am to 5.00pm and Wednesday 14.00pm to 20.00pm..
+However, we were told that the surgery would also open at other times if required.
 All the patients we asked told us they were satisfied with the hours the surgery was open.
 The practice owner provided advice and treatment in an emergency when the practice was closed.
 Contact information was publicised in the practice patient waiting area and on the telephone answering machine when the practice was closed.